telerik/xaml-docs/controls/radgridview/export/export.md

 * __UseSystemCultureSeparator__ - if set, the RadGridView will use the system List Separator string, specified in Control Panel's Regional Options, to separate cells.
 This property overrides the __ColumnDelimiter__ property. __Available in GridViewCsvExportOptions only__.

->RadGridView's Export method will not export an image, but its path.
-You can only export more user friendly text, but not the image itself.

-The following example shows how to show a "Save File" dialog asking the user to save the file in excel format:
+The following example shows how to display a "Save File" dialog asking the user to save the file in excel format:

 #### __[C#] Example 1: Save RadGridView`s Content in Excel File__